joeytwiddle/jsh/README.md

 - 1000 more scripts that shouldn't be here

+## Mac users should do this before installing

+If you want to run jsh on Mac OSX (or on BSD distros) then you should `brew install coreutils` and then put it at the front of your `PATH`!
+The main reason that jsh doesn't work on BSD is that it uses `sed s` a lot, and BSD sed has significant differences from GNU sed.
+There are other incompatibilities though (`grep --line-buffered`, ...).
+But with GNU coreutils on your `PATH` you should be fine.
+(Notably, even though my modified `PATH` was exported, I had no trouble running `rvm` or `rails` or `brew` from within jsh.
+Props to those projects for sanitizing the `PATH`!)

 ## Install and setup

-**jsh is not very Mac compatible at this moment.**  The main problem is that jsh uses `sed s` a lot, but BSD sed has significant differences from GNU sed.
-There are other problems too (`grep --line-buffered`, ...)

 First clone the repository: